 - Assess the value of custom-fit executive benefits

 - Review the trends in compensation for credit union executives

 - Assess which intrinsic and extrinsic rewards will best attract your next CEO.

-- Understand the steps involved in the CEO appraisal process
+- Describe the steps involved in the CEO appraisal process.

 - Define the board’s role in the CEO appraisal process.

-- Describe how goal-setting fits into the performance management process.
+- Recognize how goal-setting fits into the performance management process.

-- Understand the differences between an ongoing appraisal process that focuses on progress toward goals and midcourse corrections and a simple end-of-year review.
+- Identify the differences between an ongoing appraisal process that focuses on progress toward goals and mid-course corrections and a simple end-of-year review.

-- Understand how board meeting effectiveness can impact board performance.
+- Explain how board meeting effectiveness can impact board performance.

 - Describe several examples for improving board productivity.

-- Understand how creating better structure before, during and after meetings can help the board be more productive.
+- Recognize how creating better structure before, during and after meetings can help the board be more productive.

 - Understand the important balance of continuity and rejuvenation for your board.